aureamunoz/getting-started-on-quarkus-demo/README.md

 ## Packaging and running the application

 The application can be packaged using `./mvnw package`.
-It produces the `spring-on-quarkus-1.0-SNAPSHOT-runner.jar` file in the `/target` directory.
+It produces the `getting-started-1.0-SNAPSHOT-runner.jar` file in the `/target` directory.

-The application is now runnable using `java -jar target/spring-on-quarkus-1.0-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -jar target/getting-started-1.0-SNAPSHOT-runner.jar`.

-### Native packaging

-1. Exit application (`CTRL+C` in the terminal)
-1. Launch `mvn clean package -Pnative`
-1. Run application: getting-started-1.0-SNAPSHOT-runner

-### Linux executable creation

-1. Exit application (`CTRL+C` in the terminal)
-1. Run: ` mvn clean package -Pnative -Dnative-image.docker-build=true`
-1. While building, explain the architecture issue
-1. While building, explain the Docker file (native)
+## Creating a native executable

+You can create a native executable using: `./mvnw package -Pnative`.
+You can then execute your native executable with: `./target/getting-started-1.0-SNAPSHOT-runner`

+Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.
+Then, build the docker image with `docker build -f src/main/docker/Dockerfile.native -t quarkus/getting-started .` Finally, run the container using `docker run -i --rm -p 8080:8080 quarkus/getting-started`

+If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.